web3-storage/docs/docs/concepts/content-addressing.md

 ## CIDs: Location-independent, globally unique keys

 However, thanks to content addressing, link rot may become a thing of the past.
-A content-addressed system such as Web3.Storage is like our key-value-based DNS system, with one significant difference: You no longer get to choose the keys.
+A content-addressed system such as Web3.Storage is like our key-value-based DNS, with one significant difference: You no longer get to choose the keys.
 Instead, the keys are derived directly from the file contents using an algorithm that will always generate the same key for the same content.

 As a result, we no longer need to coordinate among multiple writers to our store by splitting the key space into domains and locations on file systems.
 There's now one universal domain: the domain of all possible values.
 If multiple people add the same value, there's no collision in the key space.
 They just each get the same key back from the `put` method, with one additional benefit: The availability and performance of retrievals on the network is increased.
 This gives our keys _location independence_.
 There's one other important result: Each individual key is a unique signature for the data itself, ensuring _verifiability_ that the key matches the content and the content hasn't been altered.